QQQ

-QQQ is an Australian television station broadcasting in remote central and eastern areas of Australia, owned by Seven West Media.
-The station is available via satellite and terrestrial platforms – mostly through community retransmission sites, although it also transmits into the town of Mount Isa, Queensland under the call sign ITQ.
+QQQ is an Australian television station broadcasting in remote central and eastern areas of Australia, owned by Southern Cross Media Group.
+The station is available via satellite and terrestrial platforms, mostly through community retransmission sites, although it also transmits into the town of Mount Isa, Queensland, under the call sign ITQ.

 History

 ITQ Channel 8 began broadcasting into Mount Isa on 11 September 1971, converting to colour in May 1975.
 QQQ began broadcasting into remote Queensland and New South Wales in 1988.
 In 1990, ITQ was purchased by North Queensland Television, who owned QQQ at the time, and became a relay of QQQ.

 In December 1998, the ITQ and QQQ signals – then known as Queensland Satellite Television, or QSTV, and owned by Telecasters Australia Limited (previously Telecasters North Queensland) – were officially aggregated with that of Imparja Television into a Remote Central and Eastern Australia licence area.
 Previously, QSTV serviced western parts of Queensland and New South Wales, while Imparja serviced the Northern Territory (excluding Darwin), and remote South Australia and Victoria, plus far-western New South Wales (excluding Broken Hill).
 As part of the aggregation, the Australian Broadcasting Authority further extended the combined licence area to cover more remote areas of New South Wales, Victoria and Tasmania, who were not fully served by regularly licensed terrestrial television services.

 On 1 February 1999, QSTV changed its affiliation from predominantly Network Ten, in line with Telecasters' stations in regional Queensland (TNQ, now 10 Regional Queensland), to the Seven Network, becoming Seven Central.
 This closely followed the introduction of a Seven Network-affiliated service, Seven Darwin (TND), to Darwin in 1998.